 Guest Post by Natalie Yee, CA Environmental Program Manager

 So, you want to be a Weed Warrior?
-You’re in luck — Weed Warrior certification training is coming up this April and May, and we’d love for you to join our mission to help keep Columbia’s ecosystem thriving! 🌎
+You’re in luck — we’re always looking for more volunteers to join our mission to help keep Columbia’s ecosystem thriving! 🌎

 Who are the Weed Warriors?

 Dedicated Columbians who care about the environment!
 Certified volunteer leaders, who complete CA’s training program and meet specific requirements, may supervise and “lead” groups of volunteers onto the open space to perform designated invasive weed removal tasks.
 Weed Warriors may also work independently if that is their preference.

 Check out some highlights from five of our wonderful Weed Warriors.